Have you had big overdraft problems for a long period?

 This depends on your income and expenses.
 An overdraft of £2,000 for someone whose income is £1,800 a month is a lot – but if you earn £5,000 a month, then a £2,000 overdraft may be reasonable.

-Other points that help your complaint
+Other points that help a complaint

 You won’t win an affordability complaint by saying the charges were too high.